openstack-infra/js-openstack-registry-hooks/README.md

 ## Provided Hooks

+#### indexJson
+The official skimdb mirror (which we're supposed to use) contains older documents which do not match the SemVer specification.
+In order to ensure that the documents that we mirror match those available on registry.npmjs.org, this hook passes them through npm's `normalize-registry-metadata` package for sanitation.

 #### afterAll
 After each package is processed, the script will check the overall synchronization status of the mirror.
 If it detects that the mirror is up to